gchickering21/DownBallotR/TESTING.md

 **Errors or crashes**
 - Did any `scrape_elections()` call return an error?
 Please copy the full error message.
-- Did it hang or take unexpectedly long (more than 5 minutes for a single year)?
+- Did any ever completely crash or stop at unexpected points?

 **Data quality**
 - Do the results look roughly correct for the state and year?
 (You can spot-check against a quick Google search for that election.)